bengavrilov/Coding-Interview-Prep/README.md

 3) At this index, there is a linked list of keys and values.
 Store the key and value in this index.
 We must use a linked list because of collisions: you could have two different keys with the same hash code, or two different hash codes that map to the same index

 -> Worst case runtime is O(N) where N is the number of keys.
 Generally the lookup time is O(1).\
--> Alternatively, we can implement the hash table with a balanced binary search tree which gives us an O(log N) worst case runtime
+-> Alternatively, we can implement the hash table with a balanced binary search tree which gives us an O(log N) worst case runtime\

+ArrayList & Resizable Arrays:
+-> When you need an array-like data structure that offers dynamic resizing, you would usually use an ArrayList.\
+-> Each time the array reaches capacity it doubles in size.\
+-> Each doubling takes O(N) time, but happens so rarely that its amortized insertion time is O(1).\

+StringBuilder:
+-> StringBuilder simply creates a resizable array of all the strings, copying them back to a string only when necessary